 When he uses his dash on you press E to deny the damage and stay in the inner side of his circle.

 This guy is really strong and stacks conqueror crazy fast.
 He outscales you hard after the midgame if you didn't stomp him yet.
 Fortunately, he is very easy to gank like a lot of toplaners.
 His Q cancels your ultimate.

 A good Graves (esp with Phase Rush) can still kite you out, but you counter him by your passive magic damage, cc, healing, damage reduction and ultimate.
 Watch his stacks, if he doesn't have stacks he's just like any other marksman.
 If you can stick on him you win every fight till around lvl 11, ofcourse this is way easier in elos till around Diamond.
 Try to go along with his E with your own Q to win this fight.

 Very strong early.
-Dodge her stuns and be very careful of her 5 stacks.
-You should win this matchup post level 3.
+Dodge her stuns and be VERY careful when she has her 5 stacks.
 Neat little trick is denying her Q cooldown with your fear or ultimate by cancelling her mid-dash.

 You have the advantage in this matchup since you have your Q, Last Stand and damage reduction ability with E. Still, try to dodge his Q and fear him while hes midair on his Q if he hits it and he won't be able to get the damage off!

 If you can stick on him somehow you win, otherwise you'll just get poked all laning phase.
 It's rare to find a good GP nowadays though.

 Don't fight him when he has his fury, that's when hes the most dangerous.
 The only thing you can try do is keep your fear for when he uses his ultimate.
 Take small trades instead and ask for a good gank.
 Personally I hate this matchup, but if you can somehow deny him the stacking of his fury you can win.